Last Updated on October 10, 2022 by Editorial Team

 - Classrooms can be super competitive for the student.
 Many children might even shy away from answering a question because of the fear of answering it incorrectly.
 However, when they play games, their only competition is themselves.
 This results in less awkwardness and better results.

 - Games help in understanding the rules of vowels better.
-The child might be curious to know why ‘umbrella’ starts with ‘an’ but ‘unique’ would not have the ‘an’, even when both starts with the letter ‘U.’ This rule of exception can be explained better with the help of games.
+The child might be curious to know why ‘umbrella’ starts with ‘an’ but ‘unique’ would not have the ‘an’, even when both start with the letter ‘U.’ This rule of exception can be explained better with the help of games.

 Fun online vowel games for kindergarteners